suzannealdrich/dotfiles/README.md

 4. My personal todo list of manual actions:

-   - [ ] This script will open, Alfred, Moom, Docker Desktop.
-You must manually grant them the needed permissions and enable start at boot
+   - [ ] This script will open Docker Desktop.
+You must manually grant the needed permissions and enable start at boot.
-   - [ ] Grant Full disk access to Alfred and Terminal
+   - [ ] Grant Full disk access to Terminal.
    - [ ] Reboot `sudo shutdown -r now`
-   - [ ] Connect to Firefox sync or copy profile folder (open _about:profiles_)
    - [ ] Install Xcode `mas install 497799835` (was removed from this script because the 12GB+ download can be slow as hell)

 ### Pull and apply latest changes from this repo